Azq2/perl-html5-dom/README.md

 - [detectBomAndCut](#detectbomandcut)
 - [detect](#detect)

 Returns array with encoding id and new text without BOM, if success.

-And returns HTML5::DOM::Encoding::NOT\_DETERMINED if fail.
+If fail, then encoding id equal HTML5::DOM::Encoding::NOT\_DETERMINED.

 ```perl
 my ($encoding_id, $new_text) = HTML5::DOM::Encoding::detectAuto("ололо");